jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   - **bodily sample** , for a person, means—
     (a) a sample of the person’s blood, breath, hair, or urine; or (b) any other sample of a similar kind from the person
+  - **** and have the meanings given to them in section 6 of the Criminal Procedure Act 2011
   - **commencement date** means the date specified in section 2
   - **community-based sentence** has the meaning given to it in section 44
   - **community work centre** means a community work centre established under section 30 of the Corrections Act 2004